marinecoders/marinecoders.github.io/_pages/MQF.md

 ![Update Image 1](/update1.jpeg) ![Update Image 2](/update2.jpeg)

 #### I have a better picture for my MWS, how do I add it?
-Send us an email at AirmenCoders [at] us.af.mil.
+Send us an email at AirmenCoders [at] afwerx.af.mil.
 Please note that we only accept images that you took (and release the rights to) and images published by DoD Public Affairs via channels like DVIDs.